 What can we learn from Verizon as an example of bad rebranding?

 Interesting and well-balanced elements can only benefit the logo design.
 Deciding to remove them can sometimes be a risky move leading to customer dissatisfaction.

 Therefore, when simplifying your logo, ensure that it doesn’t become boring.

 The DVD rental company Redbox changed its brand logo in 2017.

 The old logo gave the company a nice and silicon valley vibe look.
 However, the new logo was met with great criticisms.

 The new logo was seen as a downgrade, with an element added that people did not get (the purple dot), and the letters ‘db’ too close together making it complex and fuzzy to read.

 What can we learn from Redbox as a rebranding campaign gone wrong?

-Therefore, whichever is your case, you should pay attention to:
+Whichever is your case, you should pay attention to:

-- Be easy to understand
+- Making the logo easy to understand and read

 Do you want more information or help with a rebrand?
 Try not to do the same mistakes and contact us at Klint Marketing!